Build a Custom Selector

 }

 This service basically returns a hardcoded data structure with some country items.
-We’ll of course improve this service later, but for now this is enough to get our understanding on how the service will provide data to our custom selector.
+We’ll of course improve this service later, but for now this is enough to get our understanding of how the service will provide data to our Custom Selector.

 Create a content type